Graphical Construction of Spatial Gibbs Random Graphs: Abstract

 \section{Abstract}

-We present a Spatial Gibbs Random Graphs Model that incorporates the interplay between the statistics of the graph and the underlying space where the vertices are located.
-We propose a graphical construction of a model with vertices located in a finite subset of $\Zd{2}$ that penalizes edges between distant vertices \tcr{}as well as other structures such as stars or triangles.
-We prove the existence and uniqueness of a measure defined on graphs with vertices in $\Zd{2}$ as the limit along the measures over graphs with finite vertex set.
-Moreover, a perfect simulation algorithm is obtained in order to sample a subgraph from the measure defined on graphs with vertex set $\Zd{2}$.
+We consider a Random Graph Model on $\Zd{d}$ that incorporates the interplay between the statistics of the graph and the underlying space where the vertices are located.
+Based on a graphical construction of the model as the invariant measure of a birth and death process, we prove the existence and uniqueness of a measure defined on graphs with vertices in $\Zd{d}$ which coincides with the limit along the measures over graphs with finite vertex set.
+As a consequence, theoretical properties such as exponential mixing of the infinite volume measure and central limit theorem for averages of a real-valued function of the graph are obtained.
+Moreover, a perfect simulation algorithm based on the clan of ancestors is described in order to sample a finite window of the equilibrium measure defined on $\Zd{d}$.